 I immigrated from the Netherlands in 1994.
-Twenty-four years is long enough to understand how America works, and to be able to fill in the gaps with research.
+Twenty-five years is long enough to understand how America works, and to be able to fill in the gaps with research.
 It’s also plenty long to have experienced America and American life firsthand.

 I didn’t come to here in search of a better life.
 The quality of life is better in the Netherlands in every way and I was doing just fine.
-My move was a compromise, so my husband could follow the American dream of having his own business, which wouldn’t have been as easy in the Netherlands, seeing as he only spoke two languages, neither of which was even Dutch.
+My move was a compromise, so my American husband could follow the American dream of having his own business, which wouldn’t have been as easy in the Netherlands, seeing as he only spoke two languages, neither of which was even Dutch.

 Americans, you love to say that “everyone wants to come to America” – “everyone” being people in Bangladesh and Nicaragua.
 And that’s your ‘proof’ that America is the greatest country in the world.
 You’ve been too complacent, too self-satisfied with being the first democracy and the Great Experiment.
 Most of the other industrialized countries have surpassed you long ago by almost every measure, including democracy…